acdirican/acdata-data-explorer-for-airbnb-datasets/README.md

 I desinged the software by paying considerable attention to modern Software Engineering an Object Oriented Design principles.
 In the code, you will find a well-defined  structure in which software modules have been properly seperated, including Gui (View), Parser (Model) and Dataset (Controller).

-Some of the principles I have tried to follow are <b>Abstraction, Encapsulation, Information Hiding and Low Coupling and High Cohesion</b>, to this end, in addition to numerous minor fine-tuning in the code, I applied vairous design patterns to obtaind a sound, flexiple and maintai code.
+Some of the principles I have tried to follow are <b>Abstraction, Encapsulation, Information Hiding and Low Coupling and High Cohesion</b>.
+To this end, in addition to numerous minor fine-tuning in the code, I applied vairous design patterns to obtaind a sound, flexiple and maintai code.

 I used <b>Facades</b> in packages <b>gui.charts, gui.dataviewers and dataset</b>.
 These also comply with the <b>Factory</b> design pattern.
 Moreover, for the implementatipn of filtering mechanisms in the dataset package, I applied <b>Decorator</b> design pattern.

 Please inspect the class diagram below and the screen outs of the software to understand well its functions.
+<b>Class Diagram</b>
+<b>Screen-outs</b>